Winston-Salem Dash 2026 Gameday Guide

 Free Movie Nights at the Ballpark (New)

 Not every great night at the ballpark requires a first pitch.
-The Dash’s Signature Community Nights Series brings fans together for free outdoor movie nights inside Truist Stadium, complete with big-screen showings, themed extras, and a laid-back, bring-your-crew atmosphere.
+The Dash’s Signature Community Nights Series brings fans together for free outdoor movie nights inside Truist Stadium, complete with big-screen showings, themed extras, and a laid-back vibe.

 Note: These events are free, but tickets are required.
-In addition to the in-season games above, a screening of Monsters Inc. is also set for Oct.
-30. Visit the Dash's Movie Night page for details and reservations.
+Visit the Dash's Movie Night page for details and reservations.

 DASH 101: An Inside Guide to Attending Games